roc-streaming/roc-droid/docs/development/android_development.md

 * Click `Run/Start Debugging` in the IDE while the Android emulator device is active to verify that the application opens and runs correctly on the new AVD.

+## Running the app on Android phone using VS Code

+* Connect your phone to your PC

+* Enable developer mode on your phone

+* Enable USB debugging mode

+* In VS-code: Run: RUN > Start Debugging or press F5

+* Select your phone from the list

 ## Capture device logs

 This script is a wrapper for `adb logcat`: